atomone-hub/atomone-docs/docs/node/1-node-setup.md

 ```

 ## Initialize the node
-We will initialize the node, download the genesis file, configure the address book, and add some peer nodes to connect to the network.
+We will initialize the node, download the genesis file, and configure the network connection using seed nodes.
 ```
 # Initialize the node
 atomoned init $MONIKER --chain-id atomone-1